Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Canadian Armed Forces Candidates

-If you apply through the MMTP, you should meet all application admission requirements, including the prerequisite courses.
+If you apply through the MMTP, you should meet all application admission requirements.
 The Admissions Committee may grant flexibility for prerequisites when a combination of training and occupational experience warrants it.

 For additional information regarding the MMTP application process, contact your local Personnel Selection Office.